-If you’re looking to get a apartment dog, first you should make sure that your apartment complex allows dogs.
-You don’t want to fall in love with a dog and then find out that your apartment does not allow dogs!
+If you’re looking to get an apartment dog, first you should make sure that your apartment complex allows dogs.
+You don’t want to fall in love with a dog and then find out that your housing facility does not allow pets!

-There are several dog breeds that are compatible with apartment living, and many that aren’t.
-So do some research on different dog breeds before you bring one home.
+There are several dog breeds that are compatible with apartment living — and many that aren’t.
+Below are some of the best dog breeds for apartments.
+Be sure to explore this list before you bring a dog home.

-The best apartment dog for you will largely depend on your lifestyle and the dog’s energy level.
+The best apartment dog for you will depend on your lifestyle and the dog’s energy level.

 Maybe you’re looking for a little dog to bring into your apartment.
 These dogs may have a lot of energy, but they are small enough to run around your apartment and burn off that energy.

 Small dogs that make good apartment dogs are:

 - Italian Greyhounds

 Or, you might prefer a low-energy dog.
 These dogs are satisfied with a daily walk, and they would prefer to sit on the couch next to you instead of running around the dog park.